The Doctor of Philosophy Program in the Department of

 Engineering, Medical Product Engineering, Rehabilitation and Human Movement,

 Neural Engineering, Biophysics and Physiology.
-With the adviser's approval,
+With the program director's approval,

 students could take courses from multiple tracks that either logically fit

-together or helped fulfill the student's educational objectives.
+together or help fulfill the student's educational & career objectives.

 Patrick Sparto, PhD, PTCo-Director, DPT-PhD ProgramDepartment of Physical TherapyBridgeside Point 1, Suite 210Pittsburgh, PA 15219-3130Phone: 412-647-8069Fax: 412-648-5970E-mail: